Battle of Cēsis (1919): Aftermath

 The Battle of Cēsis was a decisive victory for Estonia against the pro-German forces.
 The 3rd Estonian Division continued their advance towards Riga.
 On 3 July, the Estonian forces were at the outskirts of the city.
-Estonia, Latvia and the pro-German Provisional Government of Latvia signed the Ceasefire of Strazdumuiža on the demand of the Entente.
+Estonia, Latvia and the pro-German Provisional Government of Latvia signed the Ceasefire of Strazdumuiža on the demands of the Entente.
 The armistice restored the Ulmanis government in Riga.
-German forces were ordered to leave Latvia, the Baltic-German Landeswehr was put under command of the Latvian government and sent to fight against the Red Army.
-However, to circumvent Entente's orders, many German soldiers instead of leaving, were incorporated into the West Russian Volunteer Army.
+German forces were ordered to leave Latvia, with the Baltic-German Landeswehr put under the command of the Latvian government and sent to fight against the Red Army.
+However, to circumvent the Entente's orders, many German soldiers instead of leaving, were incorporated into the West Russian Volunteer Army.
 Fighting in Latvia and Lithuania restarted in October and continued until December 1919.

 Estonia celebrates the anniversary of the battle as Victory Day, a national holiday.
 Common annual commemoration events of the battle are held on 22 June (Latvia's Victory Day, Latvijas Uzvaras diena) at the Freedom Monument in Cēsis, Latvia.